MultiSafepay/docs/content/integrations/x-cart.md

 - X-Cart 5.x
 - Tested on PHP 7.0

-# How to install
+# Installation

-> **Tip!** We recommend first installing the plugin in a test environment, following the X-Cart installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the X-Cart installation procedure.
 Always make a backup.

 1. In the root of your webshop, unzip the content of the .ZIP file.
 2. Sign in to your X-Cart <<glossary:backend>>.
 3. Go to **System tools** > **Cache management** > **Re-deploy the store**.
 4. Click **Start**.

-# How to configure
+# Configuration

 1. Sign in to your X-Cart backend.
 2. Go to **My Addons**, and search for **MultiSafepay**.